shophumm/posdocs/docs/getting-started.md

 # Initialise the POS terminal / device

-1. Login to the [Seller Portal](https://integration-seller.%domain%) using your Merchant Id and Password:
+1. Login to the [Seller Portal](https://seller.%domain%) using your Merchant Id and Password:
 2. You will need to generate a POS Device Token from the Menu.
+If this option is not available please contact %emailLink%
 3. *Initialise the POS device*

-# Setup a Customer

-1. Generate a test barcode [here](https://integration-cart.shophumm.com.au/barcode) using a test customer account

-If you do not have a test customer account please contact <a href="mailto:%email%">%email%</a>